manticoresoftware/manticoresearch/manual/english/Server_settings/Searchd.md

 ### kill_dictionary_idle_timeout

 <!-- example conf kill_dictionary_idle_timeout -->
 Idle timeout for rebuilding kill dictionary stats when `kill_dictionary=idle`.
 If there are pending kills and no writes occur for this many seconds, Manticore rebuilds kill stats and persists `.spks`.
 Set to `-1` to disable idle rebuilds.
+Accepts seconds or `ms/s/m/h/d` suffixes.

 <!-- intro -->
 ##### Example: